Home

 Hormones can have surges and drops which have varying impacts on our mood, stress levels, sleep, energy levels and physicality.
 By understanding what your hormones are doing, you can better understand what your bodies are going through and what they need.

 Hormones are, essentially, chemical messages that send signals through your blood to different organs, muscles and other tissues.
-Over 50 hormones exist in your body, making up what is known as the endocrine system.
+Over 50 hormones exist in your body, making up what is known as the endocrine system [1].

 For women, testosterone is produced in the ovaries, adrenal glands and fat cells.
 Androgen excess and deficiency are among the more common hormonal disorders in women.

-Androgens play a key role in the major hormonal shift that is puberty, stimulating hair growth in the pubic and underarm areas.
-They also pump up the body's oil production, known as sebum, on the face, neck, chest, back and buttocks.
+Androgens play a key role in the major hormonal shift that is puberty, stimulating hair growth in the pubic and underarm areas [3].
+They also pump up the body's oil production, known as sebum, on the face, neck, chest, back and buttocks [4].

 What is hormonal acne?

-Hormonal acne is a reaction to the increase of androgens that come with significant hormonal changes in the body.
-The excess of sebum production creates a reaction with a harmless skin bacteria known as Propionibacterium acnes.
-This turns sebum into fatty acids that activate inflammation in nearby skin cells.
+The excess of sebum production creates a reaction with a harmless skin bacteria known as Propionibacterium acnes [5].
+This turns sebum into fatty acids that activate inflammation in nearby skin cells [6].

-When dirt, dead skin cells, or cosmetics clog skin pores, the extra sebum gets locked in hair follicles.
 This is why it's vital your skincare routine uses a gentle but effective cleanser to help clear away oil, dirt and dead skin cells.
 However, cleanser alone won't help reduce inflammation or the appearance of acne.

 It's important to remember that acne doesn't necessarily mean there's something wrong with your hormones.
 Everyone will experience hormonal imbalances in their lives, and acne is a common side effect.

-Acne symptoms can include:
+Acne symptoms can include [7]:

 While hormonal acne usually goes away after the body's hormones balance out, it can leave acne scars, pigmentation and dark spots on the skin.